AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 Tan et al (2020) use Entropy and a slightly different algorithm for building the tree called Hunt’s Algorithm, here we use the CART algorithm which is widely used for DT.

-##Step 2 of CART algorithm
+## Step 2 of CART algorithm

 **Next, the CART algorithm will convert the branch on the left of the ‘makes calls’ into a leaf since it’s a pure node (all of its data points are of class ‘tablet’).
-The right hand side node is a mixture of 3 ‘phones’ and a ‘tablet’.**
+The right-hand side node is a mixture of 3 ‘phones’ and a ‘tablet’.**

 <figure role="group">
   <img src="../images/DS_IMG019.png" alt="Diagram of step 2 of CART algorithm for tablet vs phone dataset, showing information gain calculations.
 Left split based on ‘screen size=8’ feature, right split based on ‘screen size=7’." />